 Your Insurance 101 Glossary

-If you want to understand how HSAs work, you need to understand how health insurance works (since HSA eligibility requires being covered by a specific type of health insurance).
+If you want to understand how HSAs work, you need to understand how health insurance works (since making HSA contributions requires being covered by a specific type of health insurance).
 You’ve probably heard the below terms before, but here’s exactly how they relate to health insurance.

 Balance billing: When a medical provider bills you for the difference between the total cost of a medical service and the amount your insurance provider will pay.
 Typically, this happens when you’re received out-of-network medical care.